 Vivid Sydney is an annual festival of stunning light displays, live music and thought provoking ideas.

-This family friendly festival is unique due to its dazzling displays which are scattered throughout the city on or near iconic locations.
-See creative projections illuminating the Sydney Opera House, Harbour Bridge, and the Museum of Contemporary Art; walk through interactive light installations; and visit neighborhoods such as The Rocks and Darling Harbour that come alive with artistic light displays.
+You will find these beautiful and amazing art projections displayed on the Sydney Opera House, Harbour Bridge, and the Museum of Contemporary Art.
+You can also walk through interactive light installations and visit neighborhoods such as The Rocks and Darling Harbour that come alive with artistic light displays.

 Why is it good for kids?